 With its National Trust cafe, discovery centre, walking trails and beach-side activities, Knoll Beach has everything for an entire day out.

-Knoll Beach is abuzz with a range of water-based activities all year round (weather and sea state dependent).
+Knoll Beach has a range of water-based activities throughout the year round (weather and sea state dependent).

 - Paddle boarding

 There is a National Shop tea room and gift shop, as well as toilet facilities, right by the car park.

 The shop sells seasonal gifts, children’s toys, books and sustainable homewares, as well as outdoor and walking equipment for both you and your four-legged friend.